Open-Bytes/SwiftUINavigator/README.md

     case previous

     /// Navigate back to the root view (i.e. the first view added
-    /// to the NavigatorView during the initialization process). case root
+    /// to the NavView during the initialization process). case root

     /// Navigate back to a view identified by a specific ID.